522 FW 19

 B. For existing grant agreements that do not contain specific language regarding the disposition of income outside the grant period, income generated by the grantee outside of the grant period is to be treated as if it were license revenue.
 The grantee may request the Service include specific language in the grant agreement requiring the grantee to account for income generated by a subgrantee outside of the grant period.
 Absent this language, the requirement will be in place only if the grantee chooses to include it in the award to the subgrantee.
 However, the grantee and subgrantee may enter into subsequent contractual agreements that require accounting of income generated outside the grant period in order to comply with separate obligations (e.g., maintenance of a facility during its useful life, oversight of allowable commercial activities, etc.).

-For information on the specific content of this chapter, contact the Division of Federal Assistance.
-For information about this website, contact Krista Bibb in the Division of Policy and Directives Management, at Krista_Bibb@fws.gov.
+For information on the specific content of this chapter, contact the Wildlife and Sport Fish Restoration Program.
+For information about this website, contact Krista Bibb in the Division of Policy, Performance, and Management Programs.